356024492_663246675845898_4918223583015894018_n.jpg

 Can.
 233 §1.
 The duty of fostering vocations rests with the entire Christian community so that the needs of the sacred ministry in the universal Church are provided for sufficiently.
 This duty especially binds Christian families, educators, and, in a special way, priests, particularly pastors.
 (Canon Law)

-The task of fostering vocations will be to provide helpful guidence and direction along the way.
+The task of fostering vocations will be to provide helpful guidance and direction along the way.
 Central to this should be love of God’s word nourished by a growing familiarity with sacred Scripture and attentive and unceasing prayer, both personal and in community; this will make it possible to hear God’s call amid all the voices of daily life.
 But above all, the Eucharist should be the heart of every vocational journey: it is here that the love of God touches us in Christ’s sacrifice, the perfect expression of love, and it is here that we learn ever anew how to live according to the “high standard” of God’s love.
 Scripture, prayer and the Eucharist are the precious treasure enabling us to grasp the beauty of a life spent fully in service of the Kingdom.

 - Pope Benedict XVI (Message for the 49th World Day of Prayer for Vocations)